strawberry-code/comet-ts/CONTEXT.md

         6. Added logging to data source and repository layers.
         7. Improved error messages in `ProjectDetailScreen` to use `failure.message`.
         8. Fixed `UNIQUE constraint failed` error by using `ProjectModel.create` factory constructor.
-        9. Adjusted navigation in `ProjectDetailScreen` to use `context.pop()` for back, cancel, and after successful save/update.
+        9. Adjusted navigation in `ProjectDetailScreen` to use `context.go('/projects')` for back, cancel, and after successful save/update.
         10. Explicitly added a back button to `ProjectDetailScreen`'s `AppBar`.
         11. Added a back button to `ProjectListScreen`'s `AppBar`.